 Off-plan property investment is buying a property still on the plan or at the design stage, meaning not yet constructed.
 The buyer pays for it in installments.

 The developer sells an investor the design to a home before it is built, often at a discount.
-The developer then uses the upfront payment to complete construction of the property, thus is able to secure financing for the project.
+The developer then uses the upfront payment to complete the construction of the property, thus is able to secure financing for the project.

 The off-plan property is deemed attractive if there is a high level of infrastructure in the immediate area e.g a new university or express roads, either already built or due to be built within the next few years.
-In a rapidly rising real estate economics housing market, buying off-plan enables investors and home buyers to buy a property at a lower price than if they wait for construction of their chosen property to commence.
-In addition, buying off-plan may be the only way to get a property with a specific location or set of features as choice may be limited once construction starts.
+In a rapidly rising real estate economics housing market, buying off-plan enables investors and homebuyers to buy a property at a lower price than if they wait for the construction of their chosen property to commence.
+In addition, buying off-plan may be the only way to get a property with a specific location or set of features as the choice may be limited once construction starts.

-Buying a property off-plan, whether to use as a home or as an investment, incurs more risks than buying a property that has already been built.
+Buying a property off-plan, whether to use it as a home or as an investment, incurs more risks than buying a property that has already been built.

-They further strengthened the property industry by introducing a regulation that requires a development to first attain 50 per cent completion before they can begin off-plan sales.
+They further strengthened the property industry by introducing a regulation that requires a development to first attain 50 percent completion before they can begin off-plan sales.

-In the absence of such regulations, would-be home owners are expected to carry out due diligence before engaging the developers.
+In the absence of such regulations, would-be homeowners are expected to carry out due diligence before engaging the developers.